Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

 \textit{Introduction.} Symmetry-Protected Topological (SPT) states\cite{PollmannBergTurnerOshikawa12,ChenGuWen2011,ChenGuWen2011-2,Chenetal2013,ChenScience} are gapped states of matter that cannot be adiabatically connected to an unentangled product state without breaking the protecting symmetry.
 It has been recently realized that certain SPT states, and in some cases, entire SPT phases, can be leveraged to perform Measurement-Based Quantum Computation (MBQC)\cite{GottesmanChuang1999,BriegelRaussendorf2001,RaussendorfBriegel2001,RaussendorfBrowneBriegel2003}.
 The fact that these states cannot be smoothly connected to an unentangled product state without breaking a global symmetry in many cases implies an adequate entanglement structure of the state which is sufficient to perform MBQC.

-So far, it is known that certain fixed point ground states and sometimes small deformations around them can be used as resource states\cite{Chenetal2009,WeiAffleckRaussendorf2011,Miyake2011,WeiAffleckRaussendorf2012,PrakashWei2015,MillerMiyake2015,NautrupWei2015,MillerMiyake2016,Raussendorfetal2017,Stephenetal2017,WeiHuang2017,ChenPrakashWei2018}.
-In one dimension, the canonical example is the 1D cluster state, defined as the unique state which satisfies $Z_{i-1} X_i Z_{i+1}|\psi \rangle =+|\psi \rangle $ on a 1D spin chain.
+So far, it is known that certain SPT phases host computational power throughout the entire phase: any state within that SPT phase can be used as a resource state\cite{Chenetal2009,WeiAffleckRaussendorf2011,Miyake2011,WeiAffleckRaussendorf2012,PrakashWei2015,MillerMiyake2015,NautrupWei2015,Raussendorfetal2017,Stephenetal2017,WeiHuang2017,ChenPrakashWei2018}.
+In one dimension, the canonical example is the cluster state, defined as the unique state which satisfies $Z_{i-1} X_i Z_{i+1}|\psi \rangle =+|\psi \rangle $ on a spin chain.
 The state enjoys a global $\mathbb Z_2^2$ symmetry and for any state within the same SPT phase, arbitrary quantum gates can be performed by choosing appropriate measurements, making the entire SPT phase universal\cite{Raussendorfetal2017,Stephenetal2017}.
-In higher dimensions, certain fixed points (with possibly finite regions around the fixed points) of SPT phases with global symmetries have been found to be universal \cite{NautrupWei2015,WeiHuang2017,MillerMiyake2016,ChenPrakashWei2018,MillerMiyake2018} for MBQC, but an SPT with global symmetry whose entire phase is universal has yet to be found.
+In higher dimensions, certain fixed points (with possibly finite regions around those fixed points) of SPT phases with global symmetries have been found to be universal \cite{NautrupWei2015,WeiHuang2017,MillerMiyake2016,ChenPrakashWei2018,MillerMiyake2018} for MBQC, but an SPT state with global symmetry whose entire phase is universal has yet to be found.

-On the other hand, subsystem symmetries has become of increased interest due to its connections to fracton topological order in three spatial dimensions\cite{Chamon2005,Haah2011,Yoshida2013,VijayHaahFu2015,VijayHaahFu2016,Williamson2016,NandkishoreHermele19,PretkoChenYou20}.
+On the other hand, there has been increased interest in subsystem symmetries due to their connections to fracton topological order in three spatial dimensions\cite{Chamon2005,Haah2011,Yoshida2013,VijayHaahFu2015,VijayHaahFu2016,Williamson2016,NandkishoreHermele19,PretkoChenYou20}.
 Unlike global symmetries, subsystem symmetries only act on a rigid sub-dimensional region, such as lines, planes or even fractals.
-It was recently realized that if one instead consider states protected by such symmetries, called subsystem SPTs\cite{Youetal2018,Devakuletal2018,DevakulWilliamsonYou2018,KubicaYoshida2018,DevakulShirleyWang2019,TantivasadakarnVijay2019,Tantivasadakarn20,Shirley2020}, then there are indeed examples where the entire phase can be used as a universal resource state\cite{Raussendorfetal2018,Stephenetal2018,DevakulWilliamson2018,DanielAlexanderMiyake20}.
+It was recently realized that if one instead considers states protected by such symmetries, called subsystem SPT states\cite{Youetal2018,Devakuletal2018,DevakulWilliamsonYou2018,KubicaYoshida2018,DevakulShirleyWang2019,TantivasadakarnVijay2019,Tantivasadakarn20,Shirley2020}, then there are indeed examples where the entire phase can be used as a universal resource state\cite{Raussendorfetal2018,Stephenetal2018,DevakulWilliamson2018,DanielAlexanderMiyake20}.
 Serendipitously, these examples are again cluster states on various 2D lattices.